udem-dlteam/libs/README.md

-# srfi
+# libs

-Repo to develop new SRFIs for Gambit.
+Repo to develop new libraries for Gambit.

+SRFIs should be added to the srfi subdirectory.

 SRFIs already in Gambit's main repo (under `lib/srfi`):